Dantoro/project_therapy/ideas/component_specific_ideas/longterm_memory_logic.md

 ## Block Structure and Lifecycle

-* Each LTM block corresponds to a rolling window of 20 STM entries.
+* Each LTM block corresponds to a rolling window of 20 STM utterances.
-* LTM holds up to 10 blocks at a time (200 STM entries).
+* LTM holds up to 10 blocks at a time (200 STMutterancesutterances).
 * When a new block is created, the oldest is dropped (FIFO).

 ## Vectorizing the LTM